Introduction

 Benefits for Auditors and Food Companies

-A shift towards real-time verification would not only improve food safety but also benefit both auditors and food companies:
+A shift towards real-time verification would not only improve food safety but also benefit both and food companies:

-• Auditors: Auditors can focus on assessing a company’s food safety knowledge and culture rather than just boxes.
+• Auditors: Auditors can focus on assessing a company’s food safety knowledge and culture rather than just checking boxes.
 This would make their job more meaningful and allow them to leverage their expertise more effectively.

 • Food Companies: By embracing real-time assurance, companies can demonstrate a commitment to proactive food safety management.
 This can lead to improved brand reputation, reduced risk of recalls, and a more efficient and effective food safety system.